getappmap/appmap-intellij-plugin/README.md

 Navie provides different modes of interaction to assist you with your code and project.
 Here's a quick overview:

-## Chat Modes

-Navie provides different modes of interaction to assist you with your code and project.
-Here's a quick overview:

 - **`@explain` (default)**: Navie makes context-aware suggestions, provides specific solutions, and reasons about the larger context of the specific code being worked on.

 - **`@plan`**: Navie focuses the AI response on building a detailed implementation plan for the relevant query.
 This will focus Navie on only understanding the problem and the application to generate a step-by-step plan.